 Here is an high level overview of the process I use for building my own custom hiking trail map.
-The data (trails, summits, etc…) are available as open source from OSM.
-MapBox Studio provides excellent tools for formatting and hosting GIS data pretty much anyway you want.
-The magic was in fetching the data and processing it to meet the needs of a good trail map.
+The data I’m using (trails, summits, etc…) are available as open source from OSM.
+After I fetch and clean up the data I use MapBox to generate the map tiles, in a map style I designed.

 - Query TrailsNH to determine what areas I want to build a map for.
 Divide the area up into chunks (regions) to make processing manageable.

 - Query OSM using the Overpass Turbo API, by region, by type of data I want (trails, peaks, etc…).
 This is where the Regions help, Overpass will time out if you select too much data.
 From this process I end up with 1 JSON file per Region, per data type.

 - Clean up the data, apply local preferences, and generate merged GeoJSON file.
 The merger gets memory intense so I had to bump up the PHP memory limit from 128MB to 768MB.

 The custom trail map looks pretty good don’t you think?

 You can see the results in an interactive (slippy) map, built using Leaflet and Mapbox.
 The interactive map also has live GeoJSON data added to it from TrailsNH, like: snow reports, trail advisories, and forest road closures.

 - Include additional data types on the map, like: power lines, springs, camp sites, shelters, huts, view spots, and waterfalls.

 - Done/Added: springs, camp sites, shelters, huts, view spots.